josbeir/cakephp-docs-md/docs/3/en/orm/retrieving-data-and-resultsets.md

 where they can be used to modify the query object.
 You can use the `getOptions()` method on a query object to retrieve the options used.
-While you can pass query objects to your controllers, we recommend that you package your queries up as [custom-find-methods](#custom-find-methods) instead.
+While you can pass query objects to your controllers, we recommend that you package your queries up as [Custom Find Methods](#custom-find-methods) instead.
 Using custom finder methods will let you re-use your queries and make testing easier.

-By default queries and result sets will return [/orm/entities](orm/entities.md) objects.
+By default queries and result sets will return [Entities](../orm/entities.md) objects.
 You can retrieve basic arrays by disabling hydration:

 ``` php